Published on April 19, 2018. Last Updated on November 15, 2021.

 To make your own rosemary oil scalp massage, choose a carrier oil such as jojoba oil or coconut oil.
 Use about 3-4 drops of rosemary oil for about every tablespoon of the carrier oil.
 Rub your mixture into the scalp for a few minutes.
 Then leave it on for about half an hour.

-Hair and Scalp Cleanser
+Rosemary Oil for Hair and Scalp Cleanser

 To give the cleansing properties of your shampoo a boost, add 3-4 drops of rosemary oil directly to the bottle and shake.
 Massage with your shampoo, as usual, devoting more attention to your scalp and the roots of your hair.